Calculating Vehicle Registration Tax (VRT)

-From 1 January 2020 a second component will be added to the calculation of vehicle registration tax.
-The Nitrogen Oxide (NOx) charge will be combined with the existing Carbon Dioxide rates to form the VRT payable.
+From 1 January 2020, a second component was added to the calculation of Vehicle Registration Tax (VRT).
+The Nitrogen Oxide (NOx) charge is combined with the carbon dioxide rates to form the VRT payable.

-More information on how this will be calculated can be found in Calculating the Nitrogen Oxide Charge.
+More information on how this is calculated can be found in Nox Charge.

-The NOx levy will be chargeable on all Category A vehicles registered after 31 December 2019.
+The NOx levy is chargeable on all Category A vehicles registered after 31 December 2019.
 Customers registering a vehicle after this date will have to provide evidence of the vehicles NOx emissions to finalise registration.

-Failure to provide this information may lead to delays or a flat charge being imposed, see Calculating the Nitrogen Oxide Charge.
-There are a number of sources where the emissions figure may be obtained which are outlined below.
+Failure to provide this information may lead to delays or a flat charge being imposed.
+For more information, please see Nox Charge.
+There are a number of sources where the emissions figure may be obtained.
+These are outlined below.

-For new vehicles the amount of NOx emissions is recorded on the vehicles Certificate of Conformity.
-This document should be obtained from the seller or from the vehicles manufacturer.
+For new vehicles, the amount of NOx emissions is recorded on the vehicle's Certificate of Conformity (CoC).
+This document should be obtained from the seller, or from the vehicle's manufacturer.

-A Certificate of Conformity is required to be uploaded in advance of a vehicles registration inspection.
+A CoC must be uploaded in advance of a vehicle's registration inspection.
 A manual on uploading an eCOC is available to assist customers.

-United Kingdom imports may have the NOx figure on the FRC if the document was issued prior to April 2019.
-This is usually displayed in box V3 of the V5 the UK registration certificate.
+United Kingdom (UK) imports may have the NOx figure on the FRC if the document was issued prior to April 2019.
+This is usually displayed in box V3 of the V5, the UK registration certificate.

-If not present on the foreign registration certificate, customers are advised to obtain the Certificate of Conformity for the vehicle.
-This can be obtained by contacting a main dealer or the manufacturer directly.
+If not present on the FRC, customers are advised to obtain the CoC for the vehicle.
+This can be obtained by contacting a main dealer, or the manufacturer, directly.

 A NOx figure for Japanese imports can be obtained from the Japanese Ministry of Land, Infrastructure, Transport and Tourism.

-If a NOx figure cannot be provided for a vehicle then a flat charge will apply.
-Further information can be found in Calculating the Nitrogen Oxide Charge.
+If a NOx figure cannot be provided for a vehicle, then a flat charge will apply.
+Further information can be found in Nox Charge.